Healthdirect Free Australian health advice you can count on.

 • house and garden maintenance and home modifications

-• accommodation, if you no longer want to or are able to live in your own home
+• accommodation, if you no longer want to or are no longer able to live in your own home

 Many different providers offer care and support through funding agreements.